 Because GDB needs to record all the memory contents and registers an expression touches.
-If the user wants to evaluate an expression x-y-z, the agent must record the values of z and z-y as well as the value of z-y-z.
+If the user wants to evaluate an expression x-y-z, the agent must record the values of x and x-y as well as the value of x-y-z.